shoui520/shoui520.github.io/docs/autocards.md

 ## Troubleshooting
 - The subs aren't appearing in the web UI! — if the subs are embedded, it could take a while for the subs to appear because it needs to extract the subs from the video first.
 It does this in the background.
 - mpv closes when I paste a hianime link — make sure your IP address isn't being blocked by hianime | make sure it's an **episode link** | make sure Windows is not blocking the included `yt-dlp`.
 Check Smart App Control, is it "On"?
 It should be Off.
+Right click the file > properties, check if it says "This file came from another computer" (mark of the web), if so, click "Unblock".
 - Can't see the "Update" button in the Autocards settings menu — zoom out!
 - `[thumbfast] ERROR! cannot create mpv subprocess` — you can ignore this.
 It's a weird error that doesn't matter.
 - Picture & sentence audio not being added to card — this can happen if you look at the card preview too quickly.
 Also check your Yomitan Anki integration settings and Autocards settings menu: is the deck name correct?